seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 The deeds of mercy.
 I have spoke thus much
 To mitigate the justice of thy plea;
 Which if thou follow, this strict court of Venice
-Must needs give sentence ’gainst the merchant there.
+Must needs give sentence 'gainst the merchant there.

 **SHYLOCK**
 My deeds upon my head!
 I crave the law,